How fabulous does this patchwork cushion look?! It would make a wonderful gift.

-How To Make A Cath Kidston Patchwork Cushion
+How To Make A Pretty Patchwork Cushion + Free Pattern!

 The bones of the tutorial were created by The New Craft House and there are some edits made by me, mostly things I found useful as I created my cushion.

-• 25 cm of your favourite four Cath Kidston prints – 1 m total.
+- 25 cm of your favourite four cotton duck material 1 m total.
 (For the four pattern squares and triangle shapes)

 1. From each of your CK prints cut one 11.5 x 11.5 cm square.
 This will be your centre square so pick a bit of your print that has a lot of detail in it.